yourlocalpal/youtube-automatic-downloader/README.md

 YouTube Video Downloader

 This is a Python script that uses the yt_dlp library to download videos from a specified YouTube channel that were uploaded within the past 24 hours.
+You can use this downloader for more than youtube.
+It can download from anywhere.
 The downloaded videos are saved to a specified directory and their metadata is saved to a file.
+I currently have a lot of metadata turned on.
+You can Replace it to False to disable in yt_dlp opts.

 Requirements: